Sage-Bionetworks-IT/organizations-infra/org-formation/090-systems-manager/README.md

 This folder contain the automation required to run a given script on appropriately tagged EC2 instances on a schedule.
 Its primary application is to run the script that installs the Stack Armor monitoring agent on a set of target EC2s but it's general enough that it can be used to run other scripts on other machines.
-It allows passing in script parameters as key-value pairs which are passed to the script as environment variables.
+It allows passing in script parameters as key-value pairs.
+In each pair the 'value' is the name of a secure SSM parameter which is then retrieved, paired with the key and passed along to the script as an environment variable.
+E.g., if we pass in "foo:/my/param" and if SSM parameter store contains the secure, encrypted value "bar" for the parameter named "/my/param", then the environment variable "foo=bar" will be passed along to the script.

-WARNING: This automation depends upon EC2 instances behing appropriately tagged and will not work if the tags are absent.
+WARNING: This automation depends upon EC2 instances being appropriately tagged and will not work if the tags are absent.
 A likely approach is to specify the tags in the CloudFormation template that deploys the target instances.

 ### Deployments

-The templates for setting up the AWS system manager are deployed using org-formation
+The templates for setting up the AWS system manager are deployed using org-formation.